 Possible sources causing carbon monoxide poisoning include:

 You must demonstrate that someone’s activity or omission was the cause of the fatal damage.
 This will help to obtain financial compensation through a wrongful death claim.
-If you want to prove that you had a duty of care and if one could prevent the carbon monoxide exposure, you might require our assistance.
+If you want to prove that you had a duty of care and that one could have prevented the carbon monoxide exposure, you might require our assistance.
 For example, the cause of your loved one’s passing might have been:

 Tenant carelessness.
 If the relative’s landlord neglected to check that the heating, cooking, and ventilation systems were in excellent working order before renting out the property, you might have a premises liability case.
 If the building’s bad design made injury more likely, landlords, property management firms, and the developer might be accountable.